-Qualcomm has already revealed that manufacturers are currently sampling the Snapdragon X16, and the first products that feature the chip are expected in the second half of this year.
-As such, it would be very surprising if the Galaxy S8 didn’t use the Snapdragon X16.
+Qualcomm has already revealed that manufacturers are currently sampling the Snapdragon X16, so it would be very surprising if the Galaxy S8 didn’t use the Snapdragon X16.

 Unfortunately, while the Snapdragon X16 can support high-speed connections, it doesn’t guarantee them.
 Fast speeds also depend on your phone network, and no cellular networks in the UK currently offer 1Gbps speeds.
 Qualcomm predicts that 1Gbps speeds may be offered in the UK within two years, however.